-The course originally was planned for a Flipped Classroom concept.
-Due to the corona virus we will teach FULLY online.
-Starting 7th April, 16:30 with a zoom lecture.
+The course follows a Flipped Classroom concept.
 The RWTHmoodle course room is already fully equipped with video lectures and additional interactive learning materials.
-There will be accompanying 5 mandatory tutorial sessions for reflection, questions and discussions and hands-on demonstrations.
+There will be an introductory Zoom lecture as well as a summary, and accompanying 5 mandatory tutorial sessions for reflection, questions, and discussions, and hands-on demonstrations.
 Everything else is self-organized (within the given timeframe for the exercises).

 Please register to the course.
-Everything is explained in detail in the course room and will be introduced 7th April.
-You will use LEarning Technologies while learning about their underlying theories, methods and design principles.
+Everything is explained in detail in the course room and will be introduced in the first Zoom meeting.
+You will use Learning Technologies while learning about their underlying theories, methods, and design principles.

-Lerning Technology Research and Engineering is an interdisciplinary field involving competences from cognitive psychology, pedagogy, economy and computer science.
-The first part of the course will introduce learning theories and their implications to elearning content and system design.
-Instructional design theories, theories about motivation and principles for multimedia learning are the theoretical foundations for elearning content design and the elearning design process.
+Learning Technology Research and Engineering is an interdisciplinary field involving competencies from cognitive psychology, pedagogy, economy, and computer science.
+The first part of the course will introduce learning theories and their implications to eLearning content and system design.
+Instructional design theories, theories about motivation, and principles for multimedia learning are the theoretical foundations for eLearning content design and the eLearning design process.

-The second part of this lecture takes a look at new learning theories better suiting the new challenges for informal learning processes as they take place in life long learning utilizing social software and user generated content.
+The second part of this lecture takes a look at new learning theories better suit the new challenges for informal learning processes as they take place in lifelong learning utilizing social software and user-generated content.
 The course will introduce emerging technologies for implementing systems and components for open and networked learning such as personal learning environments, in short PLE.